-The Government has today signed an agreement with an iwi and a constructions company to build for a 100-home development with an average price of $573,000 in New North Road, Mt Albert.
+The Government has today signed an agreement with an iwi and a construction company to build a 100-home development with an average price of $573,000 in New North Road, Mt Albert.

 The deal, on land that had belong to the New Zealand Transport Agency for the Waterview project involves the Marutuahu iwi, which is part of the Tamaki Collective, and Ockham Residential Ltd.

 Building and Housing Minister Nick Smith said the Special Housing Area status granted earlier this year enabled 100 homes on the site, rather than 24 under the old planning rules.